Marine Conservation Volunteering

 - Visa fees;

-- Personal expenses such as souvenirs, drinks, snacks, extra activities, meals out;
+- Personal expenses such as souvenirs, drinks, snacks, extra activities, excursions and meals out;

 View our booking terms and conditions.

-If you are keen to further your own diving qualifications, we offer a fantastic opportunity to combine marine conservation volunteering with a professional accredited Dive Master course.Β
+If you are keen to further your diving qualifications, we offer a fantastic opportunity to combine marine conservation volunteering with a professional and accredited RAID Master Diver course.

 - Experiencing the culture of Mozambique, a country that seems to be lost in time